'Grieving Together': Dallas Airshow Crash Victims Have Been Identified

-A Boeing B-17 Flying Fortress and a Bell P-63 Kingcobra collided and crashed to the ground around 1:20 p.m. on Saturday.
-Several videos posted on social media show the fighter plane flying into the bomber and then going up into a ball of flames.
+A Boeing B-17 Flying Fortress and a Bell P-63 Kingcobra collided and crashed to the ground at about 1:20 p.m. on Saturday.
+Several videos posted on social media show the fighter plane flying into the bomber, slicing it in two and then seconds later bursting into flames after hitting the ground.

-As authorities continue to investigate the accident, many people have turned to social media to share their grief, condolences, and kind words about the victims.
+As authorities continue to investigate the crash, many people have turned to social media to share their grief, condolences, and kind words about the victims.

 The Commemorative Air Force identified the victims as Terry Barker, Craig Hutain, Kevin “K5” Michels, Dan Ragan, Leonard “Len” Root, and Curt Rowe.